Suzanne Danielle: Theatre

-She took to the theatre in 1982, in a touring production of John Murray's two-person comedy The Monkey Walk, opposite Patrick Mower.
+She took to the theatre in 1980, in a touring production of John Murray's two-person comedy The Monkey Walk, opposite Patrick Mower.
 This travelled as far afield as Singapore and New Zealand.

 In 1983, she starred in an exercise instruction album on vinyl and cassette, in the Shape Up and Dance series.

 In 1985, Danielle played the lead in a Christmas pantomime of Jack and the Beanstalk at Richmond, Surrey, supported by Jimmy Edwards, Kenneth Connor and Joan Sims.

 Personal life

 Danielle was in a relationship with the actor Patrick Mower for seven years.
 In 1986, she met golfer Sam Torrance, who proposed to her in 1987 on a Concorde flight on the way to play in the Ryder Cup in Columbus, Ohio, US.
-They were married in 1988 at Skibo Castle.
+They were married on 14 February 1995 at Skibo Castle.
 They have four children.